genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/05_access-control/07_sso-front-end-configuration.md

 In the front end of your application, there are two files that need to be checked and amended to ensure that the SSO workflow works correctly.

 ## config.ts
 Add the `sso` configuration block to your **config.ts** file.
-Note particularly that `ssoToggle` is set to true .
+Note particularly that `ssoToggle` is set to true.
 This ensures that the **Enable SSO** checkbox is displayed on the application's login page.
 The user can then check **Enable SSO** manually in the UI.
 You can use the code below:

 ```typescript
 configure(this.container, {